sumitmaji/kubernetes/install_k8s/vault/README.md

+# Process of retrieving secret from vault

-# When a secret from HashiCorp Vault is mounted on a Kubernetes pod, the process involves several components working together to securely retrieve the secret from Vault and make it available to the pod.
+When a secret from HashiCorp Vault is mounted on a Kubernetes pod, the process involves several components working together to securely retrieve the secret from Vault and make it available to the pod.
 Below is a detailed explanation of how this works:

 ---